The Right Tattoo Machine Makes a Difference

 Though these machines do not allow for tinkering (and their warranties can be voided if an artist opens up the case to look at the motor), some of the newer models allow for adjustments to hit and stroke.
 They also tend to be pricier and can run two to three times the price of a coil machine.

-With advancements in battery technology, wireless tattoo machines have become not just a viable option to consider as a tattoo artist but also a very popular one.
-Traditional wired tattoo guns are not without their issues or annoyances particularly with the actual wired part of them.
-Many artists find that the wires from the clip cord and the foot pedal will get in the way of tattooing and become an obstacle for executing the desired tattoo design often creating a frustrating experience for the artist.
+With advancements in battery technology, wireless tattoo machines have become not just a viable option to consider as a tattoo artist but also very popular.
+Traditional wired tattoo guns are not without their issues or annoyances, particularly with the actual wired part.
+Many artists find that the wires from the clip cord and the foot pedal will get in the way of tattooing.
+These will become an obstacle while executing the desired tattoo design, often creating a frustrating experience for the artist.

-So you can imagine how liberating it can be for a tattoo artist to be able to put ink on the skin of a customer without any physical wires getting in the way or getting tangled up.
-Wireless tattoo guns have advanced so much these days that they are as full featured as traditional wired machines and can last many hours to accommodate long tattoo sessions.
+So you can imagine how liberating it can be for a tattoo artist to tattoo a customer without any physical wires in the way!
+Gladly, wireless tattoo guns have advanced so much these days!
+They are as full-featured as traditional wired machines and can last many hours to accommodate long tattoo sessions.

 The price of a tattoo machine can vary anywhere from a few hundred dollars to $1,000 or more.
-How much you should expect to pay for a tattoo machine will depend on what kind you choose or need to purchase and what brand of gun you choose.
-It’s important that you set a budget and stick to it.
+How much you should expect to pay for a tattoo machine will depend on what kind you choose.
+Also, on what you need to purchase and what brand of gun you choose.
+However, you must set a budget and stick to it!

-From there the cost will either increase or decrease depending on whether you need all the accessories and supplies to start out or just the standalone gun.
-Accessories and supplies you will need will include ink, tubes, needles or cartridges, a foot pedal, clip cord, power supply, or battery packs.
-A lot of these supplies will be a recurring cost especially for supplies like ink or sanitization supplies, like clip cord covers and machine bags, to keep your equipment and space as clean and safe as possible for your clients.
+From there, the cost will either increase or decrease.
+This will depend on whether you need all the accessories and supplies to start out or just the gun.
+Accessories and supplies you will need will include ink, tubes, needles or cartridges, a foot pedal, a clip cord, a power supply, or battery packs.
+Many of these supplies will be a recurring cost, especially ink or sanitization supplies, clip cord covers, and machine bags.
+These last will keep your equipment and space as clean and safe as possible for your clients.

 A good artist will pick the best machine for the job, so this is why you see so many tattooists with more than one tattoo machine.
-They know that you need different machines to accomplish different tattooing techniques.
+They know that you need different machines to accomplish other tattooing techniques.
 So keep in mind that when considering what kind of styles you want to focus on in your career.
-Also keep in mind that this will impact your overall investment since tattooing more styles will likely mean needing more machines to accomplish those styles well.
-This also increase the accessories and disposable supplies you will need.
+Also, remember that this will impact your overall investment since tattooing more styles will likely mean needing more machines to accomplish those styles well.
+This also increases the accessories and disposable supplies you will need.

-Unboxing your first tattoo machine can be exhilarating, but can quickly be disappointing if you’ve forgotten to purchase supplies or picked some that don’t work with your new tattoo gun.
-Not all power supplies and not all tattoo needles are created equal, so make sure you have the right accessories and supplies for the right tattoo machine.
+Unboxing your first tattoo machine can be exhilarating but quickly disappointing if you’ve forgotten to purchase supplies or picked some that don’t work with your new tattoo gun.
+Not all power supplies and not all tattoo needles are created equal.
+Ensure you have the right accessories and supplies for a suitable tattoo machine.

-Tattoo machines need more voltage as you increase the coil wraps or the size of the needle groupings, so an inconsistently powered or underpowered machine will struggle to penetrate the skin with the needles, leading to poorly executed tattoos making getting the proper power supply an important factor.
+Tattoo machines need more voltage as you increase the coil wraps or the size of the needle groupings.
+Therefore, an inconsistently powered or underpowered machine will struggle to penetrate the skin with the needles.
+This will lead to poorly executed tattoos, making getting the proper power supply an essential factor.

-Some machines require tattoo needles or needle cartridges and grips from the same company, some are interchangeable.
-Some machines use needles and tubes, some use grips and cartridges.
-Some machines need a separate power supply while others have a built in battery.
-Also pay attention to whether your machine has an RCA power connector or requires a clip cord.
+Some machines require tattoo needles or needle cartridges and grips from the same company.
+Some are interchangeable.
+Some machines use needles and tubes, and some use grips and cartridges.
+Some machines need a separate power supply, while others have a built-in battery.
+Also, consider whether your machine has an RCA power connector or requires a clip cord.

-Be sure to read the manual and watch the instructional videos, so you are picking supplies that you know are good quality and will work with your machine.
+Read the manual and watch the instructional videos to pick supplies you know are good quality and will work with your machine.

 How do you know what’s right for you?
-Talk to colleagues, talk to your mentor, watch product videos, and look at reviews (three star reviews often give the best descriptions of the limitations of a machine).
+Talk to colleagues, talk to your mentor, and watch product videos.
+Also, look at reviews and read them thoroughly (three-star reviews often give the best descriptions of the limitations of a machine).

-There is a lot to consider when choosing the right machine for you and your tattoo career goals and it’s always best to do as much research as possible so you can be as knowledgeable as possible, especially if it’s your first tattoo machine.
-Remember these four tips and you’ll be sure to find the perfect machine for you:
+There is a lot to consider when choosing a suitable machine for you.
+Consider your tattoo career goals!
+It’s always best to do as much research as possible to be as knowledgeable as possible.
+It’s crucial to focus on this, especially if it’s your first tattoo machine.
+Remember these four tips, and you’ll be sure to find the perfect machine for you:

 It’s important to remember that tattoo machines aren’t available to the public.
 You must be an apprentice or professional tattoo artist to purchase them.
 (And if you are tempted by the tattoo kits that are offered online, be sure you understand the dangers.
-The inks aren’t even meant for use on human skin, for example!)
+Those inks aren’t for human skin, for example!)

-But this doesn’t mean that you can’t learn to tattoo if you don’t already work in a tattoo shop.
+But this doesn’t mean you can’t learn to tattoo if you don’t already work in a tattoo shop.
 Our tattoo apprenticeships provide community, encouragement, and mentorship to learn to tattoo in a safe, welcoming environment.
-And best of all, we want you to grow with us as an artist in one of our studios when you complete your apprenticeship, so you know there is a job offer waiting for you at the end of the program.
+And best of all, we want you to grow with us as an artist in one of our studios!
+When you complete your apprenticeship, there is a job offer waiting for you at the end of the program!
 Start a chat to learn how you can get started on your journey.